MadesX/Quartus-Project-FPGA-DE0/README.md

 # Quartus-Project
 **This project was made for FPGA - DE0**
+This project was made using Quartus schematic design and SystemVerilog.
 Quartus Project implementing a system which uses different switches (SW) to activate various components : Stopwatch, Timer, Clock, MiniGame, Calculator.
 Each component is operated through a set of buttons that allow control over starting, stopping, and resetting functions.
-This project was made using Quartus schematic design and SystemVerilog.

 # Project Overview
 This project implements a multi-functional digital system designed to perform various tasks such as timing, calculating, and simple gaming.
 The system consists of five main components: a stopwatch, a timer, a clock, a mini-game, and a calculator.
 Each component can be activated using dedicated switches, and controlled through buttons on the board.
 The project is written in SystemVerilog and provides a visual interface using LEDs and seven segments to display different states and results.

+# Usage Instructions

+  * Open and extract the .qar file using Quartus and load it into your board.
+  * Use the switches (SW) to activate the desired component.
+  * Use the buttons (button0, button1, button2) to interact with each component according to the controls specified below.
+  * View outputs and results using the LEDs (LEDG) and the Seven Segments.

 # Components Overview